felixge/fgprof/README.md

 - [How do Ruby & Python profilers work?](https://jvns.ca/blog/2017/12/17/how-do-ruby---python-profilers-work-/) by Julia Evans
 - [Profiling Go programs with pprof](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/) by Julia Evans

+## License

+fgprof is licensed under the MIT License.